 - Spread cooked taro root in greased dish.
 Whisk rice flour mixture again and pour over taro root.

 - Sprinkle shrimp, scallop and Chinese sausage mixture over the taro and rice flour liquid.
 Gently push toppings into liquid so they are at least partially submerged.

-- Steam for 1 hour, checking at 30 minutes to make sure there is enough water in your steamer.
+- Steam for 1 hour over medium heat, checking at 30 minutes to make sure there is enough water in your steamer.
 Refill water if necessary.
 (See notes regarding steaming below.)

 - Top with chopped green onions and sesame seeds.

 - Let cool completely before cutting.
 Eat at room temperature or microwave individual servings.
 Serve with chili sauce or soy sauce. if desired.